 Employer’s Implemented COVID-19 MOU Proposal.
 This implemented proposal, dated March 3, 2020, will be incorporated into the new agreement and will be fully enforceable through the contractual dispute process, except where language conflicts with current federal, state or local laws, rules, regulations or executive orders or actions.

-COVID-19 Childcare/Leave Issues.
-TBD.
-Needs discussion.

 Wages.
-TBD

-Parking–More flexibility.
-Loosen up gold spots.
-Specifically, allow yellow/blue to use gold spots on weekend.

-Staffing – HPPD changing impacts staffing levels.

-Health Insurance – Maintain current rates, coverage.
+3% ATB, $1500 lump sum at Steps 13 and 14 for those who don’t step.

-PTO – More flexibility to use PTO, specifically earned incremental PTO.
-Maintain current accrual rates.
+PTO – More flexibility to use incremental PTO.

+Nurse Practitioner Clinical Ladder will continue.

 Changing Circumstances.
 This agreement is being entered into during unprecedented times.
 Should circumstances change in a way that impacts the terms and/or conditions of bargaining unit members’ work, the Employer agrees to bargain over that impact until agreement or impasse.

 One year agreement.
-Except where modified by the concepts described in items 1-12 above, all articles, provisions and language contained in the current collective bargaining agreement shall be retained in the new agreement.
+Except where modified by the concepts described in items 1-12 above, all articles, provisions and language contained in the current collective bargaining agreement shall be retained in the contract extension agreement.